Entangled Photon Pair Generator via Biexciton-Exciton Cascade in Semiconductor Quantum Dots and its Simulation: Physics

 \paragraph{Stimulated Emission from the Biexciton}

-If the emission from the biexciton is stimulated with accurately timed pulses the timing jitter and thus indistinguishability of the resulting photon is very low.
-But the polarization of the stimulating light also determines the polarization of the resulting photon.\footnote{That means in our more accurate model: A stimulating $\ket{\mathrm{V}}$ ($\ket{\mathrm{H}}$) pulse will result in emission of $\ket{\mathrm{V}}$ ($\ket{\mathrm{H}}$) from the transition from $\ketXX$ to $\ket{\mathrm{X}}$}~\cite{GenerationIndistinguishableSinglePhotons} This obviously is advantageous if one wants to control the polarization of the emission for deterministic single-photon generation but this is not of the highest interest for the generation of entangled photon pairs.
-Additionally it is problematic to distinguish between the stimulating pulse and the signal.
-This distinction could \eg be made with very short stimulation pulses which allow for temporal separation of stimulation and signal.
-Additionally, one could possibly stimulate emission of a superposition with a superposition pulse for entangled pair generation in the future.
+For completeness we also mention what would happen if the recombination of the biexciton is triggered by stimulated emission.
+If the emission from the biexciton is stimulated with accurately timed pulses the timing jitter -- and thus indistinguishability of the resulting photon -- is very low.
+But the polarization of the stimulating light also determines the polarization of the resulting photon.\footnote{That means in our more accurate model: A stimulating $\ket{\mathrm{V}}$ ($\ket{\mathrm{H}}$) pulse will result in emission of $\ket{\mathrm{V}}$ ($\ket{\mathrm{H}}$) from the transition from $\ketXX$ to $\ket{\mathrm{X}}$}~\cite{GenerationIndistinguishableSinglePhotons} The stimulated emission from the biexciton is mostly studied in the context of single photon generation for the $\mathrm{XX}$-$\mathrm{X}$-cascade: It strictly determines which path of the cascade is taken, which is contrary to the situation for spontaneous emission.
+If a \gls{TPE} scheme is used for biexciton generation the Bell-like state that is created is then again disentangled by the stimulation pulse.~\cite{StimEmissionFromBiexcitonInQD} Additionally, it is experimentally problematic to distinguish between the stimulating pulse and the first emitted photon of the cascade.
+In conclusion, stimulated emission obviously is advantageous if one wants to control the polarization of the emission for deterministic single photon generation.
+But, due to aforementioned disentangling by the stimulation pulse this is opposed to the main focus of this work, which is the generation of entangled photon pairs.